leodube-aot/sftp-server/README.md

 ### Usage

 1. Create a new `.env` file from the sample file.
 Change the `SFTP_USERNAME` if desired.
 2. Generate ssh keys with `make ssh-keygen`.
-When prompted you can either enter a secure password or just skip it.
+When prompted you can either enter a password or just skip it.
 3. Start the server with `make start`.
 4. Confirm the container is running on docker desktop or with `docker container ls -a`.